-Zyro is a new website building tool that comes with its own hosting.
+Zyro is a website building tool that comes with its own hosting.
 A brainchild of established brand Hostinger, it allows users to very quickly build and launch basic sites completely fuss-free.
-While it isn’t perfect by a long shot, Zyro has a lot of potential appeal to users who aren’t looking much past a basic digital presence.
+Whilst not packed with advanced features, Zyro has a lot of potential appeal to users looking to build a basic digital presence or a simple online store.
 Learn more.

 With the website building market hotter than a pizza out of the oven, many website builders have been popping up here and there.
 However, from my observation, many of them are competing for what one would assume to be an already niche market segment.